-- If an incident is witnessed or reported this must be reported to the Tutor and Housemistress of the girls concerned. - The Deputy Head (Pastoral) (THS) and the DSL (CS) should be kept informed from the outset even if the first contact teacher feels comfortable dealing with the situation. - Where bullying is suspected or reported, the appropriate member of staff will make a record of the incident ensuring that they take details of all the pupils concerned, time, place and frequency of the incidents.
-The Incident Report Form (Appendix 4) may be used to record these. - All incidents will be recorded by staff and pupils will be made aware that these will placed on their record. - Housemistress and Tutors will take the lead in the individual's welfare depending on the circumstances such as where the incident took/is taking place. - Investigation and discussion will ensue as to what has occurred and how the situation can be resolved.
+- At Tudor Hall, if an incident is witnessed or reported this must be reported to the Tutor and Housemistress of the girls concerned. - At Carrdus, if an incident is witnessed or reported this must be reported to the Class teacher or the DSL. - The Deputy Head (Pastoral) (THS) and the DSL (CS) should be kept informed from the outset even if the first contact teacher feels comfortable dealing with the situation. - Where bullying is suspected or reported, the appropriate member of staff will make a record of the incident ensuring that they take details of all the pupils concerned, time, place and frequency of the incidents.
+The Incident Report Form (Appendix 4) may be used to record these. - All incidents will be recorded by staff and pupils will be made aware that these will be placed on their record. - Housemistress and Tutors will take the lead in the individual's welfare depending on the circumstances such as where the incident took/is taking place. - Investigation and discussion will ensue as to what has occurred and how the situation can be resolved.
 Pupils will be consulted as to what outcome they would like and how best to achieve that. - Where appropriate, a member of staff will mediate between bully and victim and consider what support is needed for both.
-A restorative justice approach may be used which could involve a direct conversation between those involved but restorative procedures can be taken without a direct meeting. - Where appropriate, sanctions will be given and parents will be notified in writing. - Parents will usually be informed.
+A restorative justice approach may be used which could involve a direct conversation between those involved but restorative procedures can be taken without a direct meeting. - Where appropriate, sanctions will be given, and parents will be notified in writing. - Parents will usually be informed.

-TUDOR HALL & CARRDUS - ANTI-BULLYING INCIDENT REPORT
+APPENDIX 4 - TUDOR HALL & CARRDUS - ANTI-BULLYING INCIDENT REPORT